Dylanswaggerino/Buff-Emotions/README.md

 # Buff Emoticons

-Buff Emoticons
-Buff Emoticons are Emoticons That gives players a Emoticon when he typed a command like /sad (newest command)
+Buff Emoticons plugin gives the user a in-game buff for 46 seconds!

 1. Every command has a different buff!
 2. They are all based on how you can feel or think.